SriramIO/Nitro/README.md

 Blitz is a Powerful Sandboxed Code Execution Engine which uses cgroupsv2 and namespaces.

-Not your typical Code Execution Engine.
+Not your typical Code Execution Engine, iykyk.